And we are finally here. The following are the first noticeable things that probably hit you in the face when you looked at various Rye examples.

 ; returns: 101

-As we see in next examples, only the first argument is taken from the left.
-The rest follow like with regular words.
+As we see in the following examples, only the first argument is taken from the left.
+The rest follow like regular words.

 "Fizz" .concat "Buzz"